Register to get access to free programming courses with interactive exercises

 }

-This is good practice if the properties are "related" to each other.
-Using the same argument to pass, for example, the height and margin-top properties is not a good idea, even if they have the same value.
-You'll confuse the code and reduce your own customization options for the selectors.
+It is good practice if the properties are related to each other.
+For example, using the same argument to pass the height and margin-top properties is not a good idea, even if they have the same value.
+You'll confuse the code and reduce your customization options for the selectors.

-The last example showed what happens if you don't specify an argument when you call a myxin.
-In fact, this will not always cause an error, because mixins can take arguments by default.
-If no arguments were specified when calling the myxin, that is what the preprocessor will use.
-These arguments are specified directly when creating the myxin and listing the arguments.
-All we have to do is specify values, like a simple variable.
-This is similar to how the !default' flag was set for a variable.
+The last example showed what happens if you don't specify an argument when you call a mixin.
+It will not always cause an error because mixins can take arguments by default.
+If no arguments were specified when calling the mixin, that is what the preprocessor will use.

 @mixin margin-x($margin: 10px) {